-Just when you were overwhelmed at toxins from fungus, you also have to learn about another carcinogen inside the coffee, acrylamide.
+Just when you were overwhelmed by toxins from fungus, you also have to learn about another carcinogen inside the coffee, acrylamide.
 Acrylamide is linked to cancer and coffee is one of your major exposures to it, followed by baked goods and fried potatoes.
 Make these selections to cut down on acrylamide in your coffee.

 - Pick dark roast vs. light roast

 - Select brewed coffee vs. espresso or french press coffee (I cried when I heard this.)